hasmhib/unit1-2024/Project/README.md

 ## System Diagram

 <img width="max" alt="Screen Shot 2023-10-05 at 2 58 16" src="https://github.com/hasmhib/unit1-2024/assets/142870448/5b5d43d1-1065-4c35-8448-fd8b32f8e188">
 Fig 1.
 System diagram for the cryptocurrency wallet.
-It shows the input/output tput and software/hardware, and how the program runs on Python as well as the different databases the code exchanges information.
+It shows the input/output and software/hardware, and how the program runs on Python as well as the different databases the code exchanges information.

 ## Test plan